Crash | Omission | Byzantine | |

 ![]() |

 Here $n$ is the number of parties, and $f$ is the number of parties that the adversary can corrupt.
 Recall that Synchrony $\subseteq$ Partial Synchrony $\subseteq$ Asynchrony.
-Similarly, that Crash $\subseteq$ Omission $\subseteq$ Byzantine.
+Similarly, recall that Crash $\subseteq$ Omission $\subseteq$ Byzantine.
 Therefore,

 - Any upper bound holds if you go up and/or to the left in the table. e.g., the $O(1)$ expected round upper bounds under asynchrony also hold in partial synchrony and in synchrony.